SmartThingsCommunity/smartapp-sdk-java/smartapp-core/README.md

 If you do not use Maven or Gradle, jars can be downloaded from the [central Maven repository](https://search.maven.org/search?q=g:com.smartthings.sdk%20a:smartapp-core).

+## Developing Your SmartApp

-## Getting Started
+### Getting Started

-> Note: Although you can easily use this library alongside any web framework of your choice, the example below uses Spring Boot.
+> Although you can easily use this library alongside any web framework of your choice, the example below uses Spring Boot.

-1. Create a definition of your SmartApp (_fig.
-A_)
+1. Create (declare) a definition of your SmartApp:
-2. Listen for incoming HTTP requests and execute the SmartApp (_fig.
-B_)
-3. Add your additional response logic.

-For more information on the SmartApp API reference (request/response expectations) please [view the API reference documentation](https://smartthings.developer.samsung.com/develop/api-ref/smartapps-v1.html), or for additional insight, the [SmartApp guide](https://smartthings.developer.samsung.com/develop/guides/smartapps/basics.html).

-_Fig.
-A_ Declare the SmartApp specification
 ```java
 public class AppController {
     private final SmartApp smartApp = SmartApp.of(spec ->